cmsamaaa/datwyler-assessment-2022/README.md

 ## Login Information

 For demonstration purposes, any combination of username and password can be used to access the banking system.
+However, empty username and password fields are not allowed.

 ## API Documentation